perfana/afterburner/README.md

 Call another remote http(s) endpoint.
 Use `path` to specify the path to be called on the remote instance.

 The base url is specified via the `afterburner.remote.call.base_url` property.
-For instance:
-`-Dafterburner.remote.call.base_url=https//my.remote.site:1234`.
 The default value is `http://localhost:8080` so it will call itself.

 The default remote client is Apache HttpClient.
 With the `type` request parameter you can switch to OkHttp.